-Bellevue’s Vision Zero effort reflects the city’s commitment to reduce traffic deaths and serious injury collisions on city streets to zero by the year 2030.
+Bellevue’s Vision Zero effort reflects the city’s effort to eliminate traffic deaths and serious injury collisions on city streets by 2030.
 In 2015, the City Council passed a resolution providing a framework to achieve this goal.
 In 2016, the City Council passed an ordinance adopting Vision Zero amendments into the city's Comprehensive Plan.

 Crash map data

 To achieve the 2030 goal, it’s important to understand the problem and to develop the right tools to address it.
 Knowing where, when and what type of collisions occur is critical to eliminating them.
 Bellevue has developed a crash map that allows for interactive searching of fatal and serious injury collisions on Bellevue streets over a 10-year period.

 Bellevue has policies and programs intended to make streets safer for all modes of travel.
 Vision Zero goes further by tying together these efforts in a framework.
 Key elements include:

 - Informing residents about traffic laws and safe behavior for travelers of all ages and abilities;

 - Encouraging and incentivizing safe, positive behavior;

 - Employing sound design techniques to make streets safer for all, especially the most vulnerable users;

 - Ensuring that safety applies equitably to everyone, no matter what transportation mode is used or where in the city one is traveling; and